What is Cancer?

 - Thrive in adverse environments

-Over-riding check point anti-growth signals.
-Normal cells stop growing when they need to in response to check point signals which tell them to switch off.
-Cancer cells have learnt to be insensitivity to antigrowth signals so they continue to grow despite overcrowding themselves and their neighbours.
+Overriding anti-growth signals – Normal cells stop growing when they need to in response to checkpoint signals which tell them to switch off.
+Cancer cells have learnt to be insensitive to antigrowth signals, allowing them to continue to grow despite overcrowding themselves and their neighbours.

-Loss of hormonal control: Via a process called de-differentiation cancer cells, although starting off similar to those in the organ of origin, soon start evolving into more aggressive forms.
-These undifferentiated cells loose the receptors (antennae), which pick up signals from hormones become allowing them to grow unchecked and become resistant to hormonal therapies.
+Loss of hormonal control – Via a process called de-differentiation, cancer cells, although starting off similar to cells in the organ of origin, quickly evolve into more aggressive forms.
+These undifferentiated cells lose the receptors (antennae) which pick up signals from hormones, allowing them to grow unchecked and become resistant to hormonal therapies.

-Loss of circadian rhythm Normal cells slow down at night helping them repair spontaneous or acquired genetic damage and preserve energy.
-Some cancers have learnt to switch off the normal circadian biochemical clock so they can grow 24/7.
-Drugs are now being developed to help restore circadian rhythm in cancers and is one of the theories, yet to be proven, that melatonin can help.
+Loss of circadian rhythm – Normal cells slow down at night, helping them repair spontaneous or acquired genetic damage and preserve energy.
+Some cancers have learnt to switch off the normal circadian biochemical clock, allowing them to grow 24/7.

 The ability of tumour cell populations to expand in number is determined not only by the rate of cell proliferation but also by the rate of cell attrition.
-In stark contrast to normal cells, which only divide a finite number of times before they enter into a permanent state of growth arrest or simply die, cancer cells divide and proliferate for ever, or at least until the host dies or treatments or lifestyle measures stop them.
-There are a number of explanations for this but the three most well know are:
+In stark contrast to normal cells, which only divide a finite number of times before they enter into a permanent state of growth, arrest or death, cancer cells divide and proliferate forever, or at least until the host dies or treatments and lifestyle measures stop them.
+There are a number of explanations for this immortality, but the three most well known are:

-Resistance to programmed cell death (apoptosis).
-Independent of P53, cancers cells can develop changes in their apoptosis mechanisms.
-In this case, even if p53 is able to send a signal for cell to commit suicide, the suicide apparatus is not functional and the cell carries on growing and dividing.
-Most cancers have acquired resistance toward apoptosis which is now regarded as a hallmark of cancer.
+Resistance to programmed cell death (apoptosis) – Independent of P53, cancer cells can develop changes in their apoptosis mechanisms.
+In this case, even if P53 is able to send a signal to the cell telling it to commit suicide, the suicide apparatus is not functional, and the cell carries on growing and dividing.

-Telomere protection A lynchpin to the immortality of malignant cells is the ability to maintain the length of a small strip of nuclear proteins at the end of each DNA – the telomeres.
+Telomere protection – The immortality of malignant cells can also be explained by their ability to maintain the length of a small strip of nuclear proteins at the end of each strand of DNA – the telomeres.
 Like slow-burning fuses, telomeres become shorter each time a cell divides, acting as a kind of cellular clock ticking down a cell’s age.
-Eventually they are depleted, and the cell enters a permanently arrested state called senescence.
-To escape this inevitable demise, about 90 % of human tumors are able boost intracellular levels of an enzyme called telomerase, which adds nuclear proteins to telomeres, thus turning the clock backwards.
+Eventually, they are depleted, and the cell enters a permanently arrested state called senescence.
+To escape this inevitable demise, about 90 % of human tumours are able to boost intracellular levels of an enzyme called telomerase, which adds nuclear proteins to telomeres, thus turning the clock backwards.

 4. Loss of adhesion, invasion and metastasis

-By dividing faster and not dying when they should cancer soon run out of space.
-In order for them to survive and make more room for themselves, they have learnt invade adjacent organs and metastasies to other parts of the body.
-The first stage of expansion is to loose the glue that keeps normal cell in place – loss of adhesion.
+By dividing faster and not dying when they should, cancer cells soon run out of space.
+In order for them to survive, they invade adjacent organs and metastasise to other parts of the body.
+The first stage of expansion involves losing the glue that keeps a normal cell in place – loss of adhesion.
 The molecules responsible for this glue are called cell adhesion molecules (CAMs) and include cadherins, integrins and selectins.
-In normal tissues they are responsible for wound healing and tissue repair.
-Once cancer cells have blocked their production they are free to migrate, the next stage in the process – migration.
+In normal tissues, they are responsible for wound healing and tissue repair.
+Once cancer cells have blocked their production, they are free to migrate.
 Migration occurs when cells release chemicals which break down the extracellular matrix proteins and fibroblasts – barriers to their spread.
-They can either spread directly into tissues or migrate along nerves, lymphatic and blood vessels in an amoeboid this manner.
-Sometimes they migrate, initially, just within the gland of origin such as the breast ductal system.
-In this case they are called carcinoma in situ.
-However, if they have managed breach the basement membrane of the organs or glands they are called invasive cancers and have the capacity to spread to distant sites in the body via the blood stream – metastasis.
+They can either spread directly into tissues or migrate along nerves and lymphatic/blood vessels.
+Sometimes they migrate, initially, just within the gland of origin, such as the breast ductal system.
+In this case, they are called carcinoma in situ.
+However, if they have managed breach the basement membrane of the organs or glands, they are called invasive cancers and have the capacity to spread to distant sites in the body via the bloodstream – metastasis.

 5. Thriving in adverse environments

-Rapid turnover of cancer cells with damaged DNA and impaired repair processes makes them more susceptible to damage from reactive oxygen species (ROS), which could damage them further and potential kill them.
+Rapid turnover of cancer cells with damaged DNA and impaired repair processes makes them more susceptible to damage from reactive oxygen species (ROS) which could potentially kill them.
 ROS can be generated from continued carcinogen exposure or formed naturally as a byproduct of oxidative phosphorylation.
-Cancer carcinogens cells have learnt two adaptions in ordered to reduce intracellular ROS.
-First, It has been proposed that one reason cancer cells give a higher priority to glucose (glycolysis) as opposed to fat burning which by passes glycolysis is that this reduces ROS produced from electrons escaping from oxidative phosphorylation.
-Second, cancer cells, have develop resistance to oxidative damage by decode oxidative-stress signals and convert them into pro-survival signals actually promoting growth even in highly oxidative environments.
+Cancer cells have developed a number of adaptations in order to counteract ROS, including developing resistance to oxidative damage by decoding oxidative-stress signals and converting them into pro-survival signals which actually promote growth, even in highly oxidative environments.

-Cancers have lower oxygenated environments, which are inevitable in rapidly growing masses that have a tendency to out strip their blood supply even with enhanced angiogenic capacities.
-To cope with this, cancer cells prioritise glycolysis which can function anaerobically and even if aerobic glycolysis is possible it needs less oxygen than within the oxidative phosphorylation pathway.
+Cancers have lower oxygenated environments, which are inevitable in rapidly growing masses that have a tendency to outstrip their blood supply, even with enhanced angiogenic capacities.
+To cope with this, cancer cells prioritise glycolysis which can function anaerobically.

-The rapid proliferation also means a much higher need for nucleic acids and amino acids such as the ubiquitous glutamine.
-In both normal and cancer cells synthesis of proteins, a small percent of those proteins do not fold properly.
+The rapid proliferation also creates a much higher demand for nucleic acids and amino acids such as glutamine.
+In both normal and cancer cells, a small percent of those proteins do not fold properly during the synthesis process.
 When that happens, the cell activates its unfolded protein response (UPR), which slows down the making of new proteins while the misfolded proteins are refolded.
 Eventually, the buildup of misfolded proteins becomes toxic and leads to cell death.
-Cancer cells form a lot of misfolded proteins, but they have learned to use the UPR to slow protein synthesis when needed, in order to handle the backlog of mis-folded proteins.
+Cancer cells form a lot of misfolded proteins, but they have learned to use the UPR to slow protein synthesis when needed and efficiently handle the backlog of mis-folded proteins.
 This helps them survive in conditions that would kill normal cells.